OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Make sure that the following is installed on your system:

 - The newest SDK Tools and SDK Platform-Tools packages.
 These packages include the Android Debugging Bridge (ADB) client and other tools that interface with the Android platform.
-See the previous chapter for installation instructions.
+See the "Android Basic Security Testing" chapter for installation instructions.

 - The Android NDK.
 This is the Native Development Kit that contains prebuilt toolchains for cross-compiling native code for different architectures.
 See more details about the installation below.